-Temporary treatment may consist of regular soaking in warm, soapy water, application of antibiotic ointment, and the use of antibiotic medication to control the infection.
+Temporary treatment may consist of regular soaking in warm, soapy water, application of the antibiotic ointment, and the use of antibiotic medication to control the infection.
 The offending nail border must be removed to resolve the condition.
-This is accomplished through a short office procedure where the nail border is removed under local anesthesia and a mild acid is used to prevent the nail matrix from ever growing the nail back into the skin.
-Home based “bathroom surgery” is not recommended as this may significantly worsen the condition.
+This is accomplished through a short office procedure where the nail border is removed under local anesthesia and a mild acid is used to prevent the nail matrix from ever-growing the nail back into the skin.
+Home-based “bathroom surgery” is not recommended as this may significantly worsen the condition.

 Warts are hard and often painful lesions usually on the bottom of the feet.
 They can appear raised or relatively flat, and will often have a cauliflower-like pattern with black speckles.
 Caused by a virus and spread by contact with skin tissue containing the virus, this condition may or may not be painful and can easily spread around the foot and to other family members.
 Common areas of infection include bathrooms, showers, and locker rooms.
 Unlike warts on the hands, over-the-counter medications are usually ineffective.